transientskp/tkp/documentation/source/recipes.rst

   - mapfile: the filename (full path) of the mapping file

+  - subcluster (optional): is the subcluster name is not "encoded" inside the file name (that is, on CEP I the second directory in the path name contains the subcluster), set this option to indicate the subcluster you're using.
+This will likely be "heastro" or "lofar1".

 - outputs:

   - the mapping filename.
 This is often used by the next recipe(s).